-In the recent 4 to 5 years, I spent most of my awake hours researching the financial markets of crypto assets.
+In the recent 5 to 6 years, I spent most of my awake hours researching the financial markets of crypto assets.
 Starting with crawling order book data and calculating liquidity measures as a student assistant at Humboldt-University Berlin, I graduated with a thesis on volatility predictions for Bitcoin using neural network-based machine learning.
 Soon I affiliated with Weizenbaum Institute, a think tank on digitalization issues, and started my doctoral studies at the Technical University of Berlin.
-I work on topics at the intersection of computer science and financial economics: stablecoin design approaches and arbitrage, monetary characteristics of speculative cryptocurrencies, and modeling trader behavior.
+I worked on topics at the intersection of computer science and financial economics: stablecoin design approaches and arbitrage, monetary characteristics of speculative cryptocurrencies, and modeling trader behavior.
 Joining one of the earliest Banks providing services for cryptocurrencies in Germany, I recently joined Hauck Aufhäuser Lampe Privatbank AG.
 Following my wish to explore finance beyond DLT, I joined a team working on innovation and digital customer experience.